Read, Rehome, Recycle: sell books online for easy money

 You’ll also be responsible for sorting postage and it’s your choice whether you charge customers for it or foot the bill yourself (but listings will be more attractive to potential buyers if you offer free shipping).

 Many listing platforms charge listing and/or selling fees, so you’ll need to bear this in mind too.
-See the infographic below for a breakdown of fees from the main selling websites.
+See the infographic below for a breakdown of fees for online sales from the main selling websites.

 While books do tend to sell for more on listing platforms than book-buying apps, there’s no guarantee your listings will sell for the price you set.
 It can take months or years for a listing to sell, or it may never sell, so this isn't the method to try if you’re looking for instant cash.